1000 Lombard Street

 San Francisco is a fun city to visit.
-There are many unique neighborhoods within the city.
-This gives you an excellent chance to experience different cultures, restaurants and cultural activities.
+There are many unique neighborhoods within the city, experience many different cultures, restaurants, and cultural activities.
 There is truly something for everyone in San Francisco, even those who enjoy ghost hunting.

-There are several places in San Francisco that are reported to be haunted.
-That is o surprise as the city is old and has a long history.
-In this article, we will focus on particular section known as Lombard Street.
-Not only does this street have a unique history, but the house at 1000 Lombard Street is positively spooky.
+There are hundreds of haunted places in San Francisco.
+That is really no surprise in a city this old with a long history.
+One street in particular on Lombard Street has a unique history, but the house at number 1000 Lombard Street is positively spooky.

 Description Of Lombard Street

 Lombard Street runs east-west on the grid system of San Francisco, California.
 The short section of the 1000 block, you will have seen its famous steep, slope with eight hairpin turns, said to be the steepest street in the world.
 But Lombard Street runs across the entire San Fran Peninsular.
 This small section is a major tourist attraction and receives around two million visitors per year, up to 17,000 per day on busy summer weekends, visit with care!

 Lombard Street’s History

 Lombard Street ends at its west end at the Presidio, the large park in the cities northwest corner.
 Lombard Street winds through the Russian Hill and Telegraph Hill neighborhoods.
 It takes a break at Pioneer Park and starts again at Winthrop Street and ends at The Embarcadero on the bayfront.